-Title of Each Class: Trading Symbol(s) Name of Exchange on Which Registered: Common Stock, par value \$0.01 per share TWO New York Stock Exchange 8.125% Series A Cumulative Redeemable Preferred Stock TWO PRA New York Stock Exchange 7.625% Series B Cumulative Redeemable Preferred Stock TWO PRB New York Stock Exchange 7.25% Series C Cumulative Redeemable Preferred Stock TWO PRC New York Stock Exchange 1.2570 Series & Camanative Readenhable Freiened Stock 1 wo i ke New Tork Block Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗷 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \mathbf{X} No \Box

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \blacksquare No \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer X Accelerated filer

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box
+Securities Registered Pursuant to Section 12(b) of the Act: Title of Each Class: Trading Symbol(s) Name of Exchange on Which Registered: Common Stock, par value \$0.01 per share TWO New York Stock Exchange 8.125% Series A Cumulative Redeemable Preferred Stock TWO PRA New York Stock Exchange 7.625% Series B Cumulative Redeemable Preferred Stock TWO PRB New York Stock Exchange 7.25% Series C Cumulative Redeemable Preferred Stock TWO PRC New York Stock Exchange ecurities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issu er, as defined in Rule 40 05 of the Securities Act.
+Yes ☒ No □ Indicate by check mark if the registrant is not required to file reports p oursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \square Indicate by check mark whether the registrant (1) has filed all reports ract of 1934 during the preceding 12 months (or for such shorter period the ubject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronic rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding equired to submit such files).
+Yes \blacksquare No \square Indicate by check mark whether the registrant is a large accelerated file ompany, or an emerging growth company.
+See the definitions of "large and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer \square Non-accelerated filer □ Smaller reporting g company \square Emerging growth If an emerging growth company, indicate by check mark if the registra yith any new or revised financial accounting standards provided pursuant Indicate by check mark whether the registrant has filed a report on and atternal control over financial reporting under Section 404(b) of the Sarba ecounting firm that prepared or issued its audit report.
+If securities are registered pursuant to Section 12(b) of the Act, indicate e by check mark whether er the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No 🗷
+Yes □ No 🗷